AllStarLink/ASL3-Manual/docs/config/simpleusb_conf.md

 * `pp`: use a defined parallel port pin (active high)
 * `ppinvert`: use a defined parallel port pin (active low)

-!!! warning "Disable if not Used"
+!!! warning "Disable External CTCSS, if not Used"
     If you are not using external CTCSS logic from your radio, be sure to set `ctcssfrom = no`.
 Otherwise, the channel driver will be waiting for a valid CTCSS signal before allowing audio to be received from RF by the node.
 Having `carrierfrom=` and `ctcssfrom=` both set create "AND" squelch logic.

 Sample: